 My sister-in-law read me Harry Potter and I spun out hard imagining the nurses turning into cats like McGonagall from all my morphine, but I quite liked it.

 With this machine and heart condition comes side effects and they are svt’s which are like giant panic attacks.
 My heart rate increases for whatever reason and because the pacing part of my machine kicks in it then has a fight with my natural rhythm which causes a heartbeat that is on par with a cardiac arrest.
 The symptoms start with me going a little spacey and vacant, to hyperventilating and basically choking as I cannot breathe, and my body feels like it is on fire.
 I can sometimes get myself to calm down with breathing in a bag and stripping my clothes off if I can get that much control but there have been times where it has made me collapse.
-I have had these svt’s in several embarrassing locations such as down stairs, in nightclubs, during theatre rehearsals, outside the school gates etc and I’ve sometimes come around with injuries and on two occasions I have wet myself.
+I have had these svt’s in several embarrassing locations such as the top of the stairs which made me collapse down the stairs, in nightclubs, gigs, during theatre rehearsals, outside the school gates and every time it happens I honestly think I am going to die.

 Two years ago today, I had my third round of surgery and had a new ICD fitted as they tend to get a bit better as the years go by.
 The surgery was horrendous.
 They had embedded my previous machine in my chest behind the muscle and my muscle had grown over it as it was a foreign body inside so when they removed the machine they ripped a lot of my muscle out and I am still suffering from muscle trauma.
 I have permanent pins and needles around my machine.
 I cannot lift my arm up fully without a shooting pain I cannot lay on my left side and the machine continuously pokes me in the armpit.